andrewjm/compost_denton/notes/NOTES.markdown

     $ heroku addons:add sendgrid:starter

 Update config/environments/production.rb with SMTP settings, this will require a manual update of 'host' to match heroku app name, unless I can grab the heroku app name via heroku CLI and then use sed to swap it into place in the file.

+Git up.

+### To Do
+Test production app on heroku, should get email on sign up, pw reset, etc.
+Clean up CSS to absolute minimal.
+Clone repo and put all necessary files into make\_rails.sh script

+I am currently cleaning up CSS.
+I could probably work on this for one week, so lets wrap it up next session.